baasbox/docs/source/index.md

 The home of the plugins section is the following:
 ![Plugins Home](images/Console_0.9.0/plugins_home.png)

-For create a new plugin, please click to the button called "New..." and choose a plugin name.
+To create a new plugin, click the button called "New..." and choose a plugin name.

+Names of the plugins must be in the form _namespace.plugin_name_, the namespace "baasbox" is reserved.

-Now we have created a new plugin, below you can discover the meaning of the plugin icons.
+Now you have created a new plugin, here is a brief explanation of the editor page.

 ![New Plugin](images/Console_0.9.0/plugins_home_keys.png)

 1. Create a new plugin
-2. Delete plugin
+2. Delete the plugin
-3. Refresh plugin
+3. Refresh the plugin list
-4. Save plugin
+4. Save the plugin
 5. Activate/deactivate plugin
-6. Enable/Disable Script Private Storage
-7. Change background color (black/white)
+6. Show/Hide the plugin local storage
+7. Edit the plugin (you can enter in edit mode just starting typing)
 8. Enable/Disable Plugin Log

-For further information please check the [section] (https://github.com/baasbox/baasbox/wiki/PluginApi)
+For further information please check the [wiki] (https://github.com/baasbox/baasbox/wiki/PluginApi)

 # SDK